The following list contains information on who to contact in the case of an accident or illness.

 The UTS Health Service provides confidential medical services to UTS students.

 The UTS Counselling service offers confidential counselling to help with a wide range of personal, psychological, study-related and administrative difficulties.
 There are also self-help resources on topics such as depression and anxiety.

-The Special Needs Service supports students with a disability or ongoing illness.
+The Accessibility Service supports students with a disability or ongoing illness.